What tasks do copywriters do? There are a lot of different areas a copywriter could choose to specialize in, or they could generalize and do it all!

 Do you want them to learn more about a product or service?
 What is the next step of the funnel after reading?

-These are all things to consider and plan out in an outline and are part of a copywriter’s tasks.
+These are all things to consider and plan out in an outline and are part of the tasks a copywriter does.

 These copywriting tasks go hand-in-hand.